-Flea and Tick Collars Can Be Dangerous
+Are Flea and Tick Collars Dangerous for Pets?

 Yes, some flea and tick collars can be dangerous.
 However, the danger depends mostly on the type of insecticide products used, not on the collars themselves.
 Some brands use carcinogenic (cancer-causing) chemicals to kill fleas and ticks, but those chemicals can be harmful to humans—especially children—and to pets as well.